-Label Description Color txdisable command). • GREEN when all of the following conditions are met: • Radio is in normal mode (itcnedt is operational). • A valid configuration is loaded and calibration is locked. • Transmitter is not disabled. • RED when any of the following conditions are met, regardless of above conditions: • The selected configuration is invalid. • Radio is not calibrated (calibration is unlocked). • A required service is not running.
-GPIO OUTPUT 1 Illuminated on GPIO Output 1 activity.
-Green GPIO OUTPUT 2 Illuminated on GPIO Output 2 activity.
-Green GPIO OUTPUT 3 Illuminated on GPIO Output 3 activity.
-Green GPIO INPUT 1 Illuminated on GPIO Input 1 activity.
-Green GPIO INPUT 2 Illuminated on GPIO Input 2 activity.
-Green GPIO INPUT 3 Illuminated on GPIO Input 3 activity.
+Label Description Color

+• Transmitter is disabled (as for example with the txdisable command). • GREEN when all of the following conditions are met: • Radio is in normal mode (itcnetd is operational). • A valid configuration is loaded and calibration is locked. • Transmitter is not disabled. • RED when any of the following conditions are met, regardless of above conditions: • The selected configuration is invalid. • Radio is not calibrated (calibration is unlocked). • A required service is not running.

+L2 • GREEN when the power is good.
 Green

-4.14 Displaying POST Results
+4.13 Displaying POST Results

 A power-on self-test (POST) is a series of several dozen tests that the radio quickly runs on itself each time it boots up to determine whether it has any problems or is missing any critical information.

-Note: The 'post' command only displays the test results from the last boot up; it does not run any tests.
+Entering the 'post' command multiple times does not rerun the tests.
+The 'post' command only reports the results of the most recent POST.